FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 Shannon Estuary similar to the Wild Atlantic Way.
 Following a short discussion on this item,

 the Members stated that they were in support of the proposal.
-The following was agreed:--- 21
+The following was agreed:
+---
+21

 · That the Council would correspond with Clare County Council in relation to the matter.